swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 echo "/**/?*.mlem" >> .dvcignore
 ```

+The effect of the `mlem init` command is to create a `.mlem.yaml` file in the working directory.
+This file contains the configuration of MLEM.

 ### Update the experiment

+#### Update `src/featurization.py`

 Update the `src/featurization.py` file to save the `CountVectorizer` and the `TfidfTransformer` with MLEM.